mojaloop/documentation/discussions/Scope-for-Versioning-Proposal.md

 2. The other advantage, obviously, is that it caters for everyone who may be interested in differing levels of details, whether high level or detailed.
 Because of the nature of how the major and minor versions, it should be easy for Users and adopters to understand compatibility issues as well.

 #### Compatibility:
-As described in the section 3.3 of the API Definition v1.0, https://github.com/mojaloop/mojaloop-specification/blob/master/documents/API%20Definition%20v1.0.md#33-api-versioning , whether a version is backwards compatible or not, is indicated by the Major version.
+As described in the section 3.3 of the API Definition v1.0 - https://github.com/mojaloop/mojaloop-specification/blob/master/documents/API%20Definition%20v1.0.md#33-api-versioning , whether or not a version is backwards compatible, is indicated by the Major version.
 All versions with the same major version must be compatible while those having different major versions, will most likely not be compatible.

 #### Helm version:
 1. Uses x.y.z format